AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models

 \subsection{Over-the-air Robustness}

-In practice, the target \smodelname may not expose any APIs, thus, over-the-air attack should be lanuched.
-In contrast to the API attack introducing no interference to the audio, an over-the-air attack plays/records the jailbreak audio through a speaker/microphone in the air, which constitutes a lossy channel.
-The distortion introduced during transmission may significantly undermine the effectiveness of the jailbreak audio.
-Therefore, compared with the API attack, the over-the-air attack is more feasible and realistic in real-world environments, yet also more challenging.
-In particular, the weak adversary should append the jailbreak audio $x^0+\delta$ to the user prompt $x^u$ through an over-the-air channel when the user interacts with an \smodelname-empowered application or hardware device.
-In this case, the attacker must conduct an over-the-air attack.

-Previous studies, e.g., \cite{ChenCLYCWBL022,ChenX0B0024,AS2T,ChenZS00025}, have shown that one of the main sources of distortion in over-the-air attacks is reverberation.
-When an audio signal is played through a speaker in an indoor environment, it propagates via multiple paths (e.g., a direct path and other reflection paths) and undergoes various delays and absorption on different surfaces.
-When the direct sound is mixed and superimposed with the reflected sound, reverberation arises.
-Reverberation causes the audio signal received by the microphone to differ significantly from the original one emitted by the speaker.
+Previous studies, e.g., \cite{ChenCLYCWBL022,ChenX0B0024,AS2T,ChenZS00025}, have shown that one main distortion source in over-the-air attacks is reverberation.
+When an audio signal is played through a speaker in an indoor environment, it propagates via multiple paths (e.g., a direct path and reflection paths) and undergoes various delays and absorption on different surfaces.
+When direct sound is mixed and superimposed with reflected sound, reverberation arises causing audio signal received by the microphone to significantly differ from the original one emitted by the speaker.